jonnymind/SIRPAS/Books/Base_System.md

 The skills in this sections are combat skills not related with any _combat style_.

-They differ from normal manoeuvres in the fact that they don’t belong to any style, and as proper skills, they can be learned independently, and targeted by advantages and perks.
+They differ from normal maneuvers in the fact that they don’t belong to any style, and as proper skills, they can be learned independently, and targeted by advantages and perks.